-Lottery courses are courses with limited class capacity, which include Studies in Christian Humanism, Advanced General Education Courses and courses which are held in computer rooms and CALL rooms.
+Lottery courses are courses with limited class capacity, which include Studies in Christian Humanism, Advanced General Education Courses and courses which are held in computer rooms.
 The class capacity is indicated in the Remarks column on the course list.
 To take lottery courses, students must apply for the courses during the Lottery entry of each semester.
 The lottery is conducted by computer and only students selected in the lottery are registered for the course.
-The lottery courses, with some exceptions, that are successfully registered may be cancelled during the course registration period and course adjustment period.
-Courses that are not at capasity will be available for registration during Lottery course registration on a first-come-first-served basis.
+The lottery courses that are successfully registered may be cancelled during the course registration period and course adjustment period.
+However please note that Studies in Christian Humanism and language courses are undeletable.
+Courses that are not at capacity will be available for registration during Lottery course registration on a first-come-first-served basis.
 For details, see Loyola Bulletin Board/Academic Services.